magic-research/Dataset_Quantization/README.md

 The extracted embeddings can be downloaded from this [link](https://drive.google.com/file/d/1cd9b_EyFpvtzBo2rLDtsSdzBfEZszMAN/view?usp=sharing).
 The generation fees are smaller than $1.

-Optionally, you can generate by yourself with the following steps, the index and num parameter can be used for parallelization.
+Optionally, you can generate the embeddings by yourself with your OPENAI key, the `--index` and `--nums` can be used for parallelization.

 ```bash
 python embed.py --index 0 --nums 10000